“California is too expensive to live in”.

-Eureka is city known for its small town charm and its eye-grabbing Queen Anne Homes.
+Eureka is a city known for its small-town charm and its eye-grabbing Queen Anne Homes.

 If you’re a fan of boat tours, then Eureka will be a match made in heaven.
 That’s because the ppl here love their boats.
 Maybe a little too much if you ask me.